 Michael Calmacott answers the summons.
-Speaking up makes you the man in charge . . . he ought to have learned it at the front.
+Speaking up makes you the man in charge…he ought to have learned this at the front.

-Michael draws from Henry the memory of moonlight excursions and rumors of a gypsy camp.
+Michael draws from Henry the memory of moonlit excursions and rumours of a gypsy camp.

 Mathilda Arthur, unhappy in marriage, alone most days with her chores and gramophone.

-Bessie, reckless daughter of Arthur’s manager Stewart, is isolated here, as is Mathilda — but Bessie is stronger in will.
+Bessie, reckless daughter of Arthur’s manager Stewart, isolated here, as is Mathilda — but Bessie’s will is the stronger.

-Hot-tempered Bernard Arthur speaks his piece — how his flaw, too-well known to the neighbors, brought ruin on his house.
+Hot-tempered Bernard Arthur speaks his piece — tells how his flaw, too-well known to the neighbours, brought ruin on his house.

 The Dobunni appear: young pagans, fond of a story.
-Henry, beginning to accept Michael’s death, begins to lose composure.
+Henry, beginning to accept Michael’s death, begins also to lose com-posure.

 He tells the host and the guest how once he’d courted Bess Arthur.
 Michael returns at the Celtic daughter’s invitation, to tell the rest of what he knows.

-Arthur gives his reason; Mathilda offers him forgiveness.
+Arthur gives his reasons; Mathilda offers him forgiveness.